-Specialists of natural science are in shortage list too.
+Specialists of natural science are on the shortage list too.
 They are needed at universities, research institutions, and in many businesses.
 These include subjects like Biology, Chemistry, Physics, Ecology, Geology, Astronomy, Meteorology, etc.

 Germany has an especially high demand for Chemistry and Biology experts.